cernvm/cernvm-launch/README.md

 	create [--no-start] [--name MACHINE_NAME] [--memory NUM] [--disk NUM] [--cpus NUM] USER_DATA_FILE [CONFIGURATION_FILE]

 Create a machine with specified user (contextualization) data.
-By default, the machine is started right away (use '\-\-no-start' to suppress that).
+By default, the machine is started right away (use `--no-start` to suppress that).

 When creating a machine, you may specify the parameters in several ways via:
 - command line arguments,